tranquockhanh0506/privacy-policy/index.md

 All profile, social connection, and in-app points data are **protected in accordance with applicable data protection laws**.

-KnoteD does **not use tracking, analytics, or third-party advertising** for personal or points-related data.
+KnoteD does **not use tracking, analytics, or third-party advertising** for personal or points-related data beyond what is required to deliver in-app ads.

 ---